Peer on Peer Abuse

 - sexual violence, such as rape, assault by penetration and sexual assault; this may include an online element which facilitates, threatens and/or encourages sexual violence

 - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse

 - causing someone to engage in sexual activity without consent

 - consensual and non-consensual sharing of nude and semi nude images and or videos (also known as sexting or youth produced sexual imagery)

 - ‘Upskirting’ which involves taking a picture under someone’s clothing without them knowing; this is usually with the intention of viewing their genitals or buttocks for sexual gratification, or cause the victim humiliation, distress or alarm.
-It is a criminal offence.
-Anyone of any gender, can be a victim.
+Upskirting is a criminal offence and anyone of any gender, can be a victim

 All staff should be able to recognise the indicators and signs of peer on peer abuse and know how to identify it and respond to reports in line with their child protection policy.
 Even if there are no reports of peer on peer abuse, it should be recognised by schools and settings that this does not mean it is not happening, it may be the case that it is just not being reported.